bessinnica/Loc-markdig-azuredocs-test/articles/virtual-machines/linux/tutorial-secure-web-server.md

 az group create --name myResourceGroupSecureWeb --location eastus
 ```

 Next, create a Key Vault with [az keyvault create](/cli/azure/keyvault#az_keyvault_create) and enable it for use when you deploy a VM.
 Each Key Vault requires a unique name, and should be all lower case.
-Replace *<mykeyvault>* in the following example with your own unique Key Vault name:
+Replace <em><mykeyvault></em> in the following example with your own unique Key Vault name:

 ```azurecli-interactive
 keyvault_name=<mykeyvault>